scientific-python/social-media/README.md

 Todo

-- rename twitter
-- get instagram
-- get tiktok
+- replace banners
+- fix description for social media about scientific python

 For account passwords and account specific-notes, see https://github.com/scientific-python/vault-social-media